Edge 14: Microsoft Finally Catches Up to Firefox

 Web Notifications API: Desktop notifications from web apps

-Beacon API: Better analytics and tracking capabilities
+Beacon API: Better analytics tracking

 Fetch API: Modern replacement for XMLHttpRequest